deckhouse/virtualization/images/virt-artifact/patches/README.md

 - https://github.com/kubevirt/kubevirt/pull/9360

-#### `010-override-crds.patch`

-Rename group name for all kubevirt CRDs to override them with deckhouse virtualization CRDs.

-Also, remove short names and change categories.
-Just in case.

 #### `011-virt-api-authentication.patch`
 Added the ability for virt-api to authenticate clients with certificates signed by our rootCA located in the config-map virtualization-ca.